MicrosoftDocs/Hololens/hololens/hololens-updates.md

 #### Best practices for Download & Install

 If the best practices for scanning are followed, then the device should be plugged into power and have internet connectivity.
 These best practices are the same, and after the scan, if an update is found it will start the download.

-#### Troubleshooting configurations for Download & Install

-Many of the [troubleshooting configurations for scanning](#troubleshooting-configurations-for-scan) also apply here.
-If you've already reviewed those you may have an OS install issue.
-If this is the case, please [file an issue through feedback hub](hololens-feedback.md) using the **Enterprise Management -> Device category**.

 ### 3. Restart